 The Church’s Responsibility to Visiting Ministries

-This is directed toward the church’s responsibility to those ministries that come into its midst to minister, such as, teachers, evangelists, musicians, and the like.
-These hopefully are not coming in just to earn a living.
+Hopefully, any type of visiting ministry is coming to bless the church, not just earn a living.
 Motive is always of the utmost importance.
-Just as was shared at the beginning, they must first and foremost be sure that they are called to their ministry by God and not merely following a vocation.
-This will make all the difference in the world in their endurance, steadfastness, and attitude.
+They must first and foremost make sure they are called by God and not merely following a vocation or career.
+This makes all the difference in the world in their endurance, steadfastness and attitude.

 The problem is we’ve become too commercialized, especially in America.
 We see this proliferated especially in the Christian music industry.
 It has also drifted over into every other aspect of ministry.
 An acceptable approach would be for them to say, “This is what we really need, if you are unable to meet our need, we will come and trust God to make up what is lacked.”
 In this way, faith is being expressed while the need is being made known.
 This, I believe, is a good balanced way of approaching it.

 I do believe there is good reason why many have gone to such extremes.
 Far too often churches have been negligent in their responsibilities to those willing to come in and minister.
 When they have been willing to trust God and come for whatever the church was able to do, the church has failed to treat them as they should.

-Lodging, meals, and transportation.
 Years ago it was expected guest ministries would be staying in someone’s home in the church.
 This should be a rarity in our day.
 Times are different.
 Those on the road are typically much busier and on the road for longer periods of time.
 They need time alone where they can get refreshed in order to be adequately ready to minister.
 Pastors and their congregations are also much busier today.
 With their hectic lifestyles, it’s asking a lot to have people staying in their home.

 It should be expected that the host church provide a nice hotel room for their guest.
 You don’t have to be elaborate, but it should be nice enough where they can be comfortable.
 If it could be one that has a restaurant where they can eat without going out, this would be great.
 If their family and children have come with them, it would be a good gesture to get a motel with a pool to allow for a little family time.